jkroepke/access-log-exporter/docs/Configuration.md

 - Other Nginx metrics will not be updated
 - Error details are logged for troubleshooting
 - Access log processing continues normally
+- If the `version` label is set to `N/A`, check if `server_tokens on` is set within location block.

 This allows you to monitor both the availability of your Nginx server and the health of the metrics collection process.

 ## Presets

-Presets define how incoming log messages transform into Prometheus metrics. access-log-exporter includes three built-in presets and supports custom preset definitions.
+Presets define how incoming log messages transform into Prometheus metrics. access-log-exporter includes four built-in presets and supports custom preset definitions.

 ### Built-in Presets